 That wasn't just hot air, either.
 Even if SDE couldn't stop the extraction, knowing the name of Dumont's new employer was worth something in and of itself.
 Acquiring that name (say, by squeezing it out of a hunter team indiscreet enough to learn it) would enable them to mitigate the damage by directing resources to counter the effects in the marketplace.
 Or, as Redflare thought of it, they'd know which guy had the new knife so at least they wouldn't get it in the back.

 Would Ashlyn Dumont order them killed to keep that name out of SDE's hands?
 Redflare figured she'd do it in a heartbeat.
 Would her new corp go along with it?
 Maybe.
-It would all depend if they felt the gains from keeping quiet were worth more to them than the potential loss they'd get from screwing over loyal hunters, which really wasn't all that likely.
+It would all depend on if they felt the gains from keeping quiet were worth more to them than the potential loss they'd get from screwing over loyal hunters, which really wasn't all that likely.

 It was funny, he thought.
 Even when clients were trying to play it straight they always held something back, something they thought was irrelevant or, more likely, which was personally embarrassing.
 Then there were the ones who thought the hunters might double-cross them--which was possible; after all, hunters were criminals almost by definition, never a good recommendation for someone's character--and so played their little need-to-know games.
 There were other times when clients thought they were giving out the straight goods but had been lied to by their bosses or had info that was just plain screwed up, big surprise.